Royal Alcázar of Madrid: Origins

 There is much documentation (numerous texts, engravings, plans, paintings and models) on the building layout and exterior between 1530 and 1734, when they were destroyed in a fire.
 However, images of the building's interior and references to its history are scarce.

-The first drawing of the Alcázar was done by Cornelius Vermeyen in 1534, three decades before Madrid was named as the capital of Spain.
-The drawing shows a castle divided into two main parts, which may correspond, at least partially, to the structure of the Muslim fortress on which it is built.
+The first drawing of the Alcázar was done by Jan Cornelisz Vermeyen in 1534, three decades before Madrid was named as the capital of Spain.
+The drawing shows a castle divided into two main parts, which may correspond, at least partially, to the structure of the Muslim fortress on which it was built.

-This original fortress was erected by the Muslim amir Muhammad I of Córdoba (852–886) between 860 and 880.
+This original fortress was erected by the Umayyad amir Muhammad I of Córdoba (852–886) between 860 and 880.
 The building was the central nucleus of the Islamic citadel of Mayrit, a walled district approximately 4 ha in size, incorporating not only the castle, but also a mosque and the home of the governor (or emir).

-Its steep location near the Altos de Rebeque and overlooking the path of the River Manzanares below was of great strategic importance, being a key factor in the defence of Toledo from frequent Christian incursions into the lands of the al-Andalus.
+Its steep location near the Altos de Rebeque and overlooking the path of the River Manzanares below was of great strategic importance, being a key factor in the defence of Toledo from frequent Christian incursions into the lands of al-Andalus.
 This structure probably followed the progression of similar military constructions in the area—an observation point developed into a small fort—although there is currently a lack of evidence as the place was later quarried for building material by Christians.

-After the conquest of Madrid in 1083 by Alfonso VI of León and Castile, the king needed a bigger fortress in order to accommodate his royal court.
+After the conquest of Madrid in 1083 by Alfonso VI of León and Castile, the King needed a bigger fortress in order to accommodate his royal court.
 A new fortress was built to the north of the first walled enclosure — therefore, the Islamic fortress was never located under the royal palace.

 Over the course of time, the old castle was extended, keeping the original structure within.
-This is evident from seventeenth century engravings and paintings, where medieval-styled semi-circular turrets can be seen on the western side by the Manzanares, in contrast to the architecture of the southern faade.
+This is evident from seventeenth century engravings and paintings, where medieval-styled semi-circular turrets can be seen on the western side by the Manzanares, in contrast to the architecture of the southern façade.